Social Psychology Curriculum

 - PSYC 6110 – Univariate Statistics II

 - PSYC 7230 – Professional Issues in Psychology

-- Any three "core" courses (numbered 7000-7100) which include Social Psychology, Developmental Psychology, Evolutionary Psychology, Cognitive Psychology, Cognitive Neuroscience, Psychopharmocology, and Biological Psychology
+- Any three "core" courses (numbered 7000-7100) which include Social Psychology, Developmental Psychology, Cognitive Psychology, Cognitive Neuroscience, Psychopharmacology, and Biological Psychology

 - Elective courses to reach 48 credits, such as Stereotyping and Prejudice, Social Stigma, Attitudes, Intergroup Relations, Structural Equation Modeling, Children of Color, Stress and Trauma